 University Requirements for the Bachelor’s Degree

 California State University, Los Angeles offers the Bachelor of Arts, Bachelor of Music, and Bachelor of Science.
 The specific bachelor’s degrees and academic majors are listed below.
 Minors and certificate programs are also available in many fields and are also listed below.
 Full descriptions of each of these programs, including specific information about admission requirements, curriculum, courses of instruction, and graduation requirements are presented in the Colleges & Departments section.
-Within each chapter, the administrative units offering the academic programs are listed in alphabetical order.
+Within each chapter, the administrative units offering the academic program are listed in alphabetical order.
 There is a Directory of Academic Programs at the beginning of the Directories chapter, near the front of this catalog.
 Characteristics of the different Bachelor’s degrees and the general degree requirements for all Bachelor’s Degrees at Cal State L.A. are described after the listings immediately below.

 In addition, the basic information about undergraduate preparation for California teaching credentials is presented later in this chapter.
 The undergraduate and postbaccalaureate subject matter portions of each of the teaching credential programs are fully described in the appropriate academic department, division or interdisciplinary programs section of that Colleges & Departments section.
-All of the basic credential programs, the specialist and administrative credential requirements, and the Postbaccalaureate programs of study which prepare students for these credentials are all described in the Charter College of Education portion of the Colleges & Departments section, with further details available within the Divisional portions of the Colleges & Departments section chapter.
+All of the basic credential programs, the specialist and administrative credential requirements, and the Postbaccalaureate programs of study which prepare students for these credentials are all described in the College of Education portion of the Colleges & Departments section, with further details available within the Divisional portions of the Colleges & Departments section chapter.

 Students are expected to familiarize themselves with all degree requirements and to consult an academic adviser on a regular basis.